Our Favourite Ocean Voyages –

 In the tropics, Bark Europa flies stunsails and skysails.
 These impressive ‘canvas wings’ increase her total sails to 30, but you have to keep a close eye out for squalls and be ready to hand them (drop) quickly.
 Balmy tropical nights, taking sun sights with sextants, lots of traditional ship maintenance you can help with if you wish, and camping mats if you want to sleep on deck under the stars.
 The ship has air conditioning below deck but you can also eat meals on deck.

 If you have never crossed the Equator, then beware Neptune and his enthusiastic helpers.
-You will gain a sea name for entering Neptune’s Realm, but not without an initiation ceremony…so be careful what you do on the way to the equator.
+You will gain a sea name for entering Neptune’s Realm, but not without an initiation ceremony…so be careful what you do on the way to the across the ocean that might earn you a good sea name.

 6. In the Wake of The Vikings – Trade Route to Iceland